matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 ### Connecting to Metamask & bridging tokens to zkSync

-In order to connect with Metamask to zkSync, you need to add the zkSync alpha testnet network to the wallet.
+To connect with Metamask to zkSync, you need to add the zkSync alpha testnet network to the wallet.

-Open your metamask and click on the network in the top center:
+Open your Metamask wallet and click on the network in the top center:

 ![img](/connect-1.png)